Fredrick-Kiboi/alx-low_level_programming/0x18-dynamic_libraries/README.md

 *Basic usage nm, ldd, ldconfig

-###Tasks
+### Tasks
-0. A library is not a luxury but one of the necessities of life mandatory
+- 0. A library is not a luxury but one of the necessities of life
+- mandatory
-Create the dynamic library libdynamic.so containing all the functions listed below:int _putchar(char c);
+- Create the dynamic library libdynamic.so containing all the functions listed below:int _putchar(char c);
 int _islower(int c);
 int _isalpha(int c);
 int _abs(int n);